alexdanilowicz/Setlist-Visualizer/README.md

 `python3 visualizeSongs.py`

-### Choose your band:
+### Usage:

-Originally, used to scrape Radiohead data (because they are the greatest band of all time).
-Now, script can be used for any band.

-At the top of the script, simply change:
+At the top of the script, change:

 1. ARTIST
-	- this is used for titles
+	- note: this is used for titles

 2. UNIQUE
 	- the unique setlistfm string
-	- Example: "interpol-2bd6982e.html", which is from: [https://www.setlist.fm/setlists/interpol-2bd6982e.html](https://www.setlist.fm/setlists/interpol-2bd6982e.html)
+	- Example: "interpol-2bd6982e.html", which is taken from the URL: [https://www.setlist.fm/setlists/interpol-2bd6982e.html](https://www.setlist.fm/setlists/interpol-2bd6982e.html)

 3. URL\_TO\_STOP_AT
  - the concert you want to stop at